|Nutrition Facts (per serving)|

-In a large mixing bowl, combine the cornbread and white bread crumbs.
+In a large mixing bowl, combine the cornbread and white breadcrumbs.

-In a deep skillet or medium saucepan over medium heat, saute the onion and celery in the butter until tender.
+In a deep skillet or medium saucepan over medium heat, sauté the onion and celery in the butter until tender.
 Do not brown.

-Combine the sautéed vegetables and butter with the cornbread and bread crumb mixture.
+Combine the sautéed vegetables and butter with the cornbread and breadcrumb mixture.
 Stir in chicken broth, using enough to moisten.
 Stir in the diced chicken, if using, and the seasonings.
 Before adding the eggs, taste and adjust seasonings.
 Add the beaten eggs and mix until well blended.

 Spread the mixture in the prepared baking or roasting pan.
 Cover the pan tightly with foil and bake for 25 minutes.
 Uncover the pan and cook for about 20 to 25 minutes longer.

-Use 2 tablespoons of a good quality poultry seasoning blend and omit the sage, thyme, marjoram, and rosemary.
+- Use 2 tablespoons of a good-quality poultry seasoning blend and omit the sage, thyme, marjoram, and rosemary.